arshad-peer/Coconut_Tree_Detection/README.md

 ### 4. Output

-Centroid coordinates of detected coconut trees are saved as "coconut_tree_centroids.csv" in output folder
+Centroid coordinates of detected coconut trees are saved as "coconut_tree_centroids.csv" in the output folder